KingsleyMcSimon/Private-Events/README.md

 # What Was Learnt During The Project:

-We implemented a functionality wher user can create events.
+We implemented a functionality where a user can create events.
 A user can attend many events.
 An event can be attended by many users..

 # Acknowledgements/References:

 [Odin Project](https://www.theodinproject.com/courses/ruby-on-rails/lessons/associations)

 [Michael Hartl - User microposts](https://www.learnenough.com/ruby-on-rails-4th-edition-tutorial/user_microposts)

+Shout out to all the people whose code and ideas were used to see to the success of this project, we are very grateful.